KWStudios/RageMode/CONTRIBUTING.md

 Just create a pull request for your fork on the original [repository site](https://github.com/KWStudios/RageMode).
 If you are unhappy with our rules, create a new [issue](https://github.com/KWStudios/RageMode/issues) and ask what you want to change.
 If you want to be named in the credits, just leave a comment inside our code near to your changes and we will name you on the Spigot Wiki.

+## Exporting the plugin for testing purposes

+We use Maven for our project, so if you want to export the plugin as a jar file, right click the pom.xml file inside eclipse and hit *Run As > Maven build*.
+Now type *clean install* inside the goals.
+Then go ahead and change the Tab from *Main* to *JRE*.
+You must select a version 7 JDK (for example under *Alternate JRE:* the *jdk1.7.0_79*).
+***Note:*** You must have a JDK installed and referenced inside your PATH variable to be able to build the jar with Maven.

+Once it has finished exporting, you should have a *ragemode-vX.X.jar* inside your *target* folder.
+This is the plugin file which you should now copy to your *plugins* folder in your Bukkit/Spigot server.